 - Is the holiday rental home listed on other online booking sites?
 Each time a holiday rental is listed on a site, they must undertake standard checks to prove they are legitimate.
 This may include a copy of their property title deed (per above).

 - Does your holiday rental home have its own website?
 Is it more than just a one pager and does it provide information on local activities and/or attractions?
 Does it have a blog and newsletters?
 All of these things can show a commitment to building their business and online presence.

 - Does your holiday rental home have a social media presence?
-Can you find it on twitter, facebook, google+, Linked in and Youtube?
+Can you find it on twitter, facebook, google+, Linked in Company and Youtube?
 Do these listing match with what is provided on the other websites?
 Is the message consistent?
 If there are anomalies, investigate further.